 As a veteran, U.S. service member or public servants, you may qualify for a special exemption.

-The U.S. Department of Veterans Affairs administers many programs, including the Veterans GI Bill.
-Questions or concerns regarding VA educational benefits may be directed to the Office of the Registrar at firstname.lastname@example.org.
+The U.S. Department of Veterans Affairs administers many programs, including the Veterans GI Bill® .
+Questions or concerns regarding VA educational benefits may be directed to the Office of the Registrar at email@example.com.
+For more information about education benefits offered by VA, you may also visit the official U.S. government website at: www.va.gov.

 If you are a Florida resident for tuition purposes, and your parent or guardian is on active military duty or serving on public service assignment outside the State of Florida, you may be eligible for the Florida Bright Futures Scholarship Program.
 For additional eligibility details, and instructions for applying, click here.